 All candidates for the MFA degree are required to complete a thesis manuscript in either poetry or fiction.
 The thesis must be a book-length manuscript that conforms to all Graduate College guidelines and will only be passed when it is judged to be a substantial creative work of high literary merit in the opinion of the thesis committee.
 An oral exam will be given at the end of the student’s study, at which time the student will defend the manuscript completed during his or her course of study.

 UNLV’s MFA program provides the opportunity to study the creative process across traditional borders of language and culture, giving students a more global and contemporary perspective on their craft.
 Students are required to spend at least one semester abroad in a non-English-speaking country.
 Six credits towards the degree must be earned by enrolling in a college or university abroad or by an independent study monitored by a member of the creative writing faculty.
 Students are encouraged to structure their time abroad in whatever way will most support the development of their writing.
-Those applicants with significant foreign language skills and demonstrable residency in a non-English-speaking country may be granted credit for the study abroad requirement, at the discretion of the creative writing faculty, when admitted.
+Those applicants with demonstrable residency in a non-English-speaking country may be granted credit for the study abroad requirement, at the discretion of the creative writing faculty, when admitted.

 Master’s International/Peace Corps Program